Your Pet, Our Passion.

 The food ball/puzzles

-A food ball is essentially a large hollow ball that can be filled with catnip or treats.
-There is an opening on the ball’s surface.
-Your cat plays with the ball, twisting it this way and that, to try and get the treats.
+A food ball is essentially a hollow ball or other shape that can be filled with treats.
+There is an opening on the toy’s surface so food can fall out if the toy is moved in a certain way.
+Your cat can plays with the ball, twisting it this way and that, to try and get the treats.
 These toys are challenging for your cat’s mind and are a good way to keep them mentally stimulated.
+Some cats love them while others are far less interested but if your cat has always enjoyed these kinds of toys, they can continue enjoying them into older age.

 Stuffed toys

 Your senior cat may not have a lot of energy, and they might not be as good at biting or chasing as they once were.
-Stuffed toys are the perfect toys for senior cats for several reasons.
-They are plush and comfortable to play with, which means they will not harm your cat.
-They can also be easily controlled by your cat – they do not require an excessive amount of chasing or rough play.
-Try a mouse-shaped toy stuffed with catnip; they are very popular among cats.
+Stuffed toys can be good toys for senior cats for several reasons.
+They are plush and comfortable to play with and as they don’t roll off, they can also be easily controlled by your cat – and don’t require an excessive amount of chasing or rough play. rarely play with toys that don’t move or have some kind of enticement however so mouse-shaped toys stuffed with catnip can be very popular or soft toys on a string that you can move around to get their initial interest can also work well.

 Benefits of play and safety